apache/spark/docs/security.md

 Configuration for SSL is organized hierarchically.
 The user can configure the default SSL settings which will be used for all the supported communication protocols unless they are overwritten by protocol-specific settings.
 This way the user can easily provide the common settings for all the protocols without disabling the ability to configure each one individually.
+Note that all settings are inherited this way, *except* for `spark.ssl.rpc.enabled` which must be explicitly set.

 The following table describes the SSL configuration namespaces:

 <table class="table table-striped">
   <thead>